duzvik/automatic-octo-fiesta/231170_UserManual.md

 <a name="_toc278187082"></a><a name="_toc278189218"></a>*For instructions on using this template, please see Notes to Author/Template Instructions on page 9.
 Notes on accessibility: This template has been tested and is best accessible with JAWS 11.0 or higher.
 For questions about using this template, please contact [CMS IT Governance](mailto:IT_Governance@cms.hhs.gov).
 To request changes to the template, please submit an [TLC Process Change Request](https://www.cms.gov/Research-Statistics-Data-and-Systems/CMS-Information-Technology/XLC/Downloads/XLCProcessChangeRequestCR.docx) (CR).*

+*This document is a template for creating a User Manual for a given investment or project.
+The final document should be delivered in an electronically searchable format.
+The User Manual should stand on its own with all elements explained and acronyms spelled out for reader/reviewers, including reviewers outside CMS who may not be familiar with CMS projects and investments.*

 ![CMS Logo](Aspose.Words.45fb8c48-ed36-4331-b109-00e5ca88e1a4.001.png)

 **<Project Name/Acronym>**